haritsaxena/angulartemplate/README.md

 Running "cssmin:generated" (cssmin) task
 Warning: Path must be a string.
 Received undefined Use --force to continue.
 Fix:
-Updating grunt-contrib-cssmin dependency version on package.json:
+Updating grunt-contrib-cssmin dependency version on 'package.json':
 From: "grunt-contrib-cssmin": `"^0.12.0"
 To: "grunt-contrib-cssmin":  "^1.0.2"

-caused the following error
+**2: Enchancement**:
+Update stateprovider with routeprovider